 Richard Bishirjian recently wrote an in-depth review of the University of North Georgia Press’ book, The Southern Philosopher: The Collected Essays of John William Corrington.
-This text was edited by one of our own authors, Allen Mendenhall, to help encapsulate Corrington’s accomplishments as both an academic and a philosopher.
-Bishirjian, much like Allen Mendenhall, found Corrington through academia while translating the concepts Corrington had discussed in his writings for his dissertation.
-This launched a twelve-year friendship between the two of them before Corrington’s death.
+This text was edited by Allen Mendenhall in an effort to help encapsulate Corrington’s accomplishments as both an academic and a philosopher.
+Much like Mendenhall, Bishirjian found Corrington through academia while translating the concepts Corrington had discussed in his writings for his dissertation.
+This launched a twelve-year friendship between Bishirjian and Corrington, corresponding through letters before Corrington’s death in 1988.
 During that time, they corresponded through letters and developed a close relationship.
 Many of their letters can be found in The Southern Philosopher.
-They discussed many of the concepts that are in this book and even held a seminar together about one of the key themes of Corrington’s work: Gnosticism.
+The two discussed many of the concepts presented in the book and even held a seminar together about one of the key themes of Corrington’s work: Gnosticism.

-Corrington was also known as a sort of rebel in whatever environment he placed himself in, whether that be as an academic or as a writer.
+Corrington was also known as a rebel in whatever environment he placed himself in, whether that be as an academic or as a writer.
 Many of those communities had differing ideals than Corrington, as he wanted to be free of petty academic politics and the narrow-mindedness of other southern literary critics.
-Through the works of Voegelin and others, he found his own philosophy in politics, historical consciousness, and modern Gnosticism that is free of the confines that his colleagues developed for themselves.
+Through the works of Voegelin and others, Corrington founda philosophy in politics, historical consciousness, and modern Gnosticism that was free of the confinement that his colleagues developed for themselves.

 Through all of these complex concepts, Richard Bishirjian weaves an interesting look into some of the concepts that can be found in Corrington’s collections.
 Corrington said it best: “What my work really represents is the openness, the ambiguity, the vastness of the possibilities of human being in the mode of existence as it realizes itself in the South in my time.”
 You can find all of this and more as you delve into Bishirijian’s review and The Southern Philosopher.